 There are different types of PMOs.
-It is important to understand the difference between supportive, controlling, and directive PMOs.
+It is important to understand the difference between supportive, controlling, or directive PMOs.

-- Supportive provide consultation on tools, templates, and best practices without much authority - Controlling have more authority in ensuring project teams comply with agreed-upon standard - Directing actually manage the project managers and their associated projects
+- Supportive provide consultation on tools, templates and best practices without much authority - Controlling have more authority in ensuring project teams comply with agreed upon standard - Directive actually manage the project managers and their associated projects